 Behind the scenes of a single-take montage – done completely in-camera.

-Director Michel Gondry is a king of conceiving in-camera visual effects.
-His Showtime series Kidding, a re-pairing with past collaborator Jim Carrey, features occasional opportunities for his trademark mind-bending, surrealist setpieces – but some are less noticeable than others, as this clip shows.
+Director Michel Gondry is a king of conceiving practical effects and in-camera magic.
+His Showtime series Kidding, a re-pairing with his Eternal Sunshine of the Spotless Mind star, Jim Carrey, features occasional opportunities for his trademark mind-bending, surrealist setpieces – but some are less noticeable than others:

 As commenters in the thread observe, technical crews rarely (if ever) get credit for their crucial role in the creation of the televisual: